vuthanhtrung2010/cp-exercise-fetching-gg-spreadsheet/README.md

 ```

 **What it does:**
-- Groups submissions by student and problem
-- Selects either first or last submission based on timestamp
+- Processes ALL submissions individually (no grouping)
 - Downloads code for submissions with date-format timestamps
 - Saves files to `BaiLam/` folder with format: `[random][StudentID][ProblemID].ext`
 - Updates timestamps to UNIX format to mark as collected